apenlor/apenlor.github.io/_posts/2023-02-23-contract-testing-workflows.md

 Although we have seen how to handle changes with impact from the consumer & provider side, it’s important to clarify the advantage provided by the consumer-driven approach when dealing with breaking changes.

 **This is a methodology that puts the focus on the consumer**, any change on a provider API should (*or even must*) be originated due to a consumer need.
-Consumer-driven defends that we should try to evolve from those old days when the API changed its contract definition without caring about how the consumers are going to adapt (*“they’ll need to be aware of my changes, I am providing the information”*).
+Consumer-driven defends that we should try to evolve from those old days when the API changed its contract definition without caring about how the consumers are going to adapt (*"they’ll need to be aware of my changes, I am providing the information"*).
 Although that could make sense in some specific situations, in a modern microservice architecture scenario I personally agree that is not the way to go.
 That is the reason why any breaking-change flow is much easier to achieve if it’s started from the consumer, [as explained in this section of the article](#consumer---deployment-with-impact-on-provider).
 Actually, if you think about it, [when you try to start the breaking change from the provider side](#provider---deployment-with-impact-on-consumer) you will be basically triggering a consumer to start its own breaking change process.

-On the other hand, don’t worry, we also have those *“specific situation APIs”* covered.
+On the other hand, don’t worry, we also have those *"specific situation APIs"* covered.
 Maybe you’re consuming a 3rd party API over which you have no control, or maybe you have in your company a big central API with a lot of consumers that will not agree to develop contract tests.
 For that kind of situation, we have <a href="https://www.sngular.com/the-easy-way-to-get-started-with-bi-directional-contract-testing/" target="_blank">the bi-directional approach</a>.

 # Work strategy